Understanding Israel: The Facts, Intentions and Impact

 Most people today view Israel primarily through the lens of modern politics, current events, and the conflict with the Arabs.
 Without context, sensational news headlines overwhelm the reasons involved in Israel’s establishment and the persistence of its people to survive.

 Israel’s origins are found in its Jewish past.
-Israel was a nation before it was a state.
-Political savvy emerged from diaspora experiences.
-Zionism/Israel succeeded before and after 1948 through perseverance and often from inept decisions by its neighbors.
+Political experience emerged from diaspora experiences.
+Zionism/Israel succeeded before and after 1948 through perseverance and often inept decisions by its neighbors.
 Its immigrant origins generated rich political and cultural diversity.
 Surviving great power politics, its geography, vivid memories of yesterday, and toxic political adversities shaped Israel’s foreign policy.
 Grasping context informs.
 It allows for sophisticated discussions about Israel today and tomorrow.

 Engage with Israel